Ahmed1282/Post-Courier-Service-/README.md

 # Post-Courier-Service-
 Developed a terminal level system for the day-to-day operations of the Post Courier Service in C++

-The Pakistan Post has several post offices and collection centers that process parcels and documents to deliver, including various mail services such as same day, one day, urgent and regular.
-The system will issue an invoice for every parcel with a unique order ID and all relevant information about the shipment.
-There are multiple sections of the post office, such as the shipment section, the parcel-deliver section, the not-shipped section, the sorting section, and the accounts section.
-The system will maintain a record of undelivered packages, sort the mails based on their postal addresses, and track the shipments' location.
-Customers can track their shipments, and senders and recipient addresses will store in the file system for future purposes.
-The system must maintain the record of each post office separately, store all information into the filing system, and create a complete menu for each operation that includes previous menu and multiple options on the console.
-The system will use file handling to store information of post offices, employees, customers, mails, and other entities.
-Finally, the system must load the data from file to arrays and object of arrays when required.
+-The Pakistan Post has multiple post offices and collection centers for processing parcels and documents.

+-Different mail services are provided, such as same day, one day, urgent, and regular, with each parcel having a unique order ID and relevant shipment information.

+-There are several sections in the post office, including the shipment, parcel-delivery, not-shipped, sorting, and accounts sections.

+-The system maintains records of undelivered packages, sort mails based on postal addresses, and track the shipment's location.

+-Customers can track their shipments, and the sender and recipient addresses will store in the file system for future reference.

+-The system maintain separate records for each post office, store all information in the file system, and provide a complete menu for each operation.

+-The menu include previous options and multiple options on the console.

+-The system uses file handling to store information about post offices, employees, customers, mails, and other entities.

+-The data is loaded from the file to arrays and object of arrays when required.